farshadniayeshpour/NLP-text-analysis/README.md

 All credits to the wonderful implementation on https://github.com/DSKSD/DeepNLP-models-Pytorch

 Developed models are as follows:
-1. Skipgram (word2vec) implementation using only Naive Softmasx.
+1. Skipgram (word2vec) implementation using only Naive Softmax (01, 02)
-2. GloVe
+2. GloVe (03)
-3. RNN Language Modeling with LSTM
+3. RNN Language Modeling with LSTM (06)
-4. Named Entity Recognition with Window Classification
+4. Named Entity Recognition with Window Classification (04)
-5. Twitter Sentiment Analysis with Convolutional Neural Network Text Classification
+5. Twitter Sentiment Analysis with Convolutional Neural Network Text Classification (08)

 The first four models are implemented on Harry Potter books (text available.)
 Due to the lack of sentiment annotation for Harry Potter books I decided to use Twitter data for sentiment analysis.

 Future models include:
-1. Recursive RNN for sentiment classification
+1. Recursive RNN for sentiment classification (09)
-2. Neural machine translation (or any other applicable topics) with Attention/Transformer
+2. Neural machine translation (or any other applicable topics) with Attention/Transformer (07)
 3. Transformer implementation
-4. Dynamic memory network for QA
+4. Dynamic memory network for QA (10)
 5. More sentiment analysis with these modifications
   - pre-trained word embeddings
   - different RNN architecture